creeper12137/whistlingwooz_team_3a/README.md

 # Welcome to our GitHub page 😉😆💓
-> This is main repository.
-Please create another repository when you do some work.
+> This is the main branch.
+Please create another feature branch when you do some work.

 ## Team name: Ctrl+V (Creative Team Resources Lab + Variety)
 ```